 Supporting Partners: Lane County Public Works Department, GEOS Institute

-Beyond Toxics and the NAACP has developed a Climate Equity and Resilience Task Force, which is composed of community representatives and stakeholders who live and work with diverse and underrepresented communities in Lane County, to ensure that the climate actions developed by County staff and approved by its Board are equitable.
+Beyond Toxics and the NAACP have developed a Climate Equity and Resilience Task Force, which is composed of community representatives and stakeholders who live and work with diverse and under-represented communities in Lane County, to ensure that the climate actions developed by County staff and approved by its Board are equitable.

-This Task Force will work concurrently on both mitigation and resilience planning processes to ensure that the needs of all Lane County communities are represented and addressed.
-Through the Task Force, strategies and actions will be developed in both processes to address climate change and ensure equity for the following communities: Low-income and working populations; Black, Indigenous, and People of Color; Immigrant Communities; Tribal Governments; Mental Health and Disability Representatives; LGBTQ Communities; Rural Communities.
+This Task Force works concurrently on both mitigation and resilience planning processes to ensure that the needs of all Lane County communities are represented and addressed.
+Through the Task Force, strategies and actions are being developed in both processes to address climate change and ensure equity for the following communities: Low-income and working populations; Black, Indigenous, and People of Color; Immigrant Communities; Tribal Governments; Mental Health and Disability Representatives; LGBTQ Communities; Rural Communities.